shenxianpeng/blog/source/_posts/2020/07/annual-work-summary.md

 Summarize what did I do from 2019.03 to 2020.07 when I became a Build Release/DevOps engineer.

 ## Build automation

-* Support all server windows platform manual to auto.
+* Support all server windows platform build manual to auto.
 * Support clents build from manual to auto.
 * Switch linux/unix build from Bamboo to Jenkins.
-* Support all platforms branches and Pull Request build.
+* Support all platforms branches/Pull Request build.
-* Provide auto builld as self-service to developer, not need to involve build engineer, they could build themselves.
+* Provide auto builld as self-service for developer, no need to involve build engineer, they could build themselves.

 ## Integration